 Corridor Management Plan Update

-Ottawa to Havana, Illinos
+Ottawa to Havana, Illinois

 The effort helped various partners and stakeholders associated with the Illinois River Road to update their management plan and to reorganize their efforts to bring together like-minded partners into a new umbrella organization as part of the process.
 The updated CMP identified common priorities for the organization and its partners.
 Recommendations provide the rationale, implementation steps and potential sources of funding for each action.

 Getting outdoors, reaching various age groups and demographics, tying byway activities to the health and livbility quality of the Illinois River Valley are all endorsements for the activities the Illinois River Road National Scenic Byway is promoting in the region.